IFTTT Alternatives: For People Ready to Scale

 Pros

-• Competitive pricing for technical teams.
+• Competitive pricing for teams that automate regularly.

 Cons